Encrypting with AES

 (Listing aes/1)

-Not too bad, is it?
-Of course, this is just a snippet showing the part that actually does the encrypting, omitting error checks and so on.
-To turn this into a useful program that you could run from the command line to encrypt data, we’ll need to add a bit more code, but not too much.
+Of course, we waved away some of the details here with a carefree “…”.
+To turn this into a practical program that we could run from the command line to encrypt data, we’ll need to add a bit more code, but not too much.

 Writing an encipher program using AES